Heathercoraje/twitch-now/README.md

 # twitch-now :tv: :movie_camera:
-Last project on intermediate Frontend project on FreeCodeCamp Twitch-now is an web application where a user can search for online/offlife channels on Twtich.tv Click [here]() to check it out now :stuck_out_tongue: !
+Last project on intermediate Frontend project on FreeCodeCamp.

+Twitch-now is an web application where a user can search for online/offlife channels on Twtich.tv Click [here]() to check it out now :stuck_out_tongue: !